adnguyen/Notebooks_and_Protocols/2018_notebook.md

 refs:

 	* Wadsworth, C. B., Woods, W. A., Hahn, D. A., & Dopman, E. B. (2013).
 One phase of the dormancy developmental pathway is critical for the evolution of insect seasonality.
 Journal of Evolutionary Biology, 26(11), 2359–2368. https://doi.org/10.1111/jeb.12227

 	* Stålhandske, S., Gotthard, K., Posledovich, D., & Leimar, O. (2014).
 Variation in two phases of post-winter development of a butterfly.
 Journal of Evolutionary Biology, 27(12), 2644–2653. https://doi.org/10.1111/jeb.12519

 	* Ragland, G. J., Fuller, J., Feder, J. L., & Hahn, D. A. (n.d.).
 Biphasic metabolic rate trajectory of pupal diapause termination and post-diapause development in a tephritid fly. https://doi.org/10.1016/j.jinsphys.2008.12.013

 Also, Tom's paper following up on Greg's work.

-**Larger/overall hypothesis to frame: Apple flies are more responsive to favorable conditions than haw flies**
+**Larger/overall hypothesis to frame: Apple flies are more responsive to favorable conditions than haw flies** How can they do this?
+Well different parts of the diapause "program" can be adaptively modified that leads to divergence in emergence timing.

 Predictions: